tarteel101/Shell-Design/README.md

 This function do the following:

 - Splits the input into different commands.
 For example, if you type ls; pwd, it separates ls and pwd into two different commands.
-- For each command, it creates a "child process" using fork()—this is like having a separate worker run the command.
+- For each command, it creates a "child process" using fork().
-- It then splits the command into arguments (like separating ls from its options).
+- It then splits the command into arguments.
 - Executes the command using execvp().
-If the command fails (e.g., if it's not recognized), it prints an error message.
+If the command fails, it prints an error message.
 - After all the child processes run their commands, the parent process waits for them to finish using wait().

 ---
-- The main() function
+#### 3. The main() function
 ```C
  main() Function